Sai1390/Cloud-Based-Image-Management-Application/README.md

-Your **README** file looks excellent overall!
-I noticed a couple of small areas for improvement and a minor formatting correction.
-Here's a slightly refined version:

----

 # Cloud-Based-Image-Management-Application

 A cloud-based Image Management Application using Python (Flask) and AWS.
 Users can upload images to an S3 bucket, with optional encryption.
 The app allows listing, downloading, and decrypting images.
 It is hosted on an EC2 instance and uses Boto3 for AWS services and Fernet for encryption.